-The teacher suggested a few ways to help kids enjoy nonfiction at home.
+The teacher suggested a few ways to help at home.
 First, she said, we could leave the newspaper out and mention articles about topics that affect him.
 For instance, I pointed out stories on road construction where he rides his bike and on festivals we might attend.

 Also, the teacher said to encourage our son to read nonfiction books about things he's interested in.
 The next time I went to the library, I brought home books about car racing and a biography of one of Kevin's favorite drivers.
-I was happy to see him reading one, and he even asked to go to the library to get a book about another driver.
-When we were there, he checked out a new novel-plus a few books on speed records and breaking the sound barrier.
+I was happy to see him reading one rather than watching TV the other night!
+He even asked to go to the library to get a book about another driver.
+And when we were there, he picked up a few books on speed records and breaking the sound barrier. $\mathbb{R}^{n}$